 Lockers

 Lockers are available for an annual fee.
 A secure padlock will be provided.
 Students will be granted the use of the locker for one year.
-More information about locker hire is available from the Administration Office.
+Please refer to the linked Locker Policy and hiring instructions for further information.

 Medication